devYaksha/Evolutionary-Computation-for-Feature-Selection/README.md

 ## Contact

 For any inquiries or suggestions, please don't hesitate to contact us.
-You can reach out to [Your Name](mailto:your.email@example.com) for more information.
+You can reach out to [Guilherme Santos](mailto:gssantoz2012@gmail.com) for more information.

 Thank you for your interest in our project!